Laura de Santillana: International collaborations

 Travel profoundly influenced de Santillana's work, notably the architectural and philosophical traditions of Japan and the rich cultural heritage of India and Sri Lanka.
 Notable references in her artistic development included Indian Ragas, Jaipur’s archaeological gardens, the Jantar Mantar, the Calico Museum of Textiles, and the ruins of Polonnaruwa in Sri Lanka.

 From 2009, de Santillana undertook artist residencies at Tacoma Museum of Glass and worked closely with master glassblower James Mongrain, producing larger and heavier pieces distinguished by fluid forms influenced by American Studio Glass.
 From 2013 until her death in 2019, she focused on industrial techniques such as slumping in Nový Bor, Czech Republic, employing unique uranium-based pigments only available there, and producing large-scale, uniquely stable sculptures with the collaboration of engineers rather than glassblowers.

 Exhibitions

 De Santillana's solo and group exhibitions spanned globally renowned venues, including the Gallerie dell’Accademia (Venice), Museum of Arts and Design (New York), MAK Vienna, and Venice Biennale, reflecting her international stature and innovative contributions to contemporary glass art.

 Public collections

-Her works are held by prestigious institutions worldwide, including the Corning Museum of Glass, Victoria and Albert Museum, Seattle Art Museum, Los Angeles County Museum of Art, MUDAC (Lausanne), and Museu de Arte de São Paulo.
+Her works are held by prestigious institutions worldwide, including the Corning Museum of Glass, Victoria and Albert Museum, Seattle Art Museum, Los Angeles County Museum of Art, MUDAC (Lausanne), and Museu de Arte de São Paulo among others.